devantler/ksail/README.md

 KSail is a CLI tool designed to simplify the management of GitOps-enabled Kubernetes clusters in Docker.
 It provides a set of commands that allow you to easily create, manage, and dismantle GitOps-enabled clusters.
 KSail also integrates with SOPS for managing secrets in Git repositories and provides features for validating and verifying your clusters.

+KSail provides the following features:

+- **Initialize YAML and configuration:** KSail can be used to generate needed YAML and configuration files for your clusters.
+- **Create clusters:** KSail can be used to create GitOps-enabled Kubernetes clusters in Docker.
+- **Sync clusters:** KSail can be used to sync GitOps-enabled Kubernetes clusters in Docker (both manually and automatically).
+- **Lint manifests:** KSail can be used to lint your manifest files before deploying your clusters.
+- **Check cluster reconciliations:** KSail can be used to verify that your clusters reconcile successfully after deployment.
+- **Manage secrets:** KSail can be used to manage secrets in Git repositories.
+- **Docker Container Support:** KSail can be run as a Docker container.

 ## How does it work?

 KSail leverages several key technologies to provide its functionality: